piragna1/Alias-Game-API/README.md

 Word : SimilarWord -> 1 : N
 ```
 The word to guess is related to several similar words each one with its own similarity score.

-## WebSocket Events

-The game logic is handled via WebSocket events using [Socket.IO](https://socket.io/).
-Clients must establish a socket connection after authentication to participate in real-time gameplay.

-### Example events

-- `connect`
-  Triggered when a client connects to the server.

-- `room:join`
-  Join a specific room by code.

-- `game:start`
-  Starts a new game round.

-- `game:guess`
-  Submit a guess for the current word.

-- `game:skip`
-  Skip the current word.

-- `game:end`
-  Ends the current round and broadcasts results.

-> Note: All socket events are namespaced and require a valid session.

 ## Game Flow (Frontend Perspective)